 Here you’ll find tips on hand stitching, rules for working with fused fabrics, and directions for making various embroidery stitches.

 Tips for Hand Stitching Your Fused Art Quilts

 - Thread Size Information: Size 12 pearl cotton thread is the finest and easiest to stitch through several layers of fused fabrics.
 Size 8 is the most utilitarian thread for fused art quilts.
 It is bold enough to be seen but easy to stitch.
 Size 5 is heavier, a little more difficult to stitch with but gives a bolder look.
 Size 3 is very heavy, difficult to hand stitch with but is perfect for couching.
-See this size comparison chart for the different pearl cotton threads.

 - Cut the thread about 18″ long, any longer and it tangles easily.